iltuoconsulenteit/DocCropper/UPDATES.md

 # Updates

+## 2025-08-16
+- Removed the `multiple` attribute from the hidden camera input so cropped photos from mobile devices import correctly.

 ## 2025-08-15
 - Expressive template loads banner slide names from the `banner_images` list in `settings.json`.
 - Slide rotation is skipped when no slides are configured.